Check out our article on best resume format for ATS reviews.

 Once you have optimized your resume to pass through the ATS and quick first recruiter review, you can actually show your skills to a real recruiter on a phone screen or in a technical round.

-Pathrise is a career accelerator that works with students and young professionals 1-on-1 so they can land their dream job in tech.
+Pathrise is a career accelerator that works with students and professionals 1-on-1 so they can land their dream job in tech.
 With these tips and guidance, we’ve seen 3x as many application responses from our fellows in the program.